Social Security Optimization

 Case Study #2: Survivor Benefits vs. Personal Retirement Benefits

-The Strategy We Used:
+The Strategy That Fits:

 📌 Lesson: If your survivor benefit is larger than your own, you may claim it first and later switch to your own higher benefit.